Your Mini Basket

 But like any other Sonos speaker in the range, the Move can also connect to your existing system as you would expect.

-And for those technically-minded people, the Move is fully compatible with uprated 5 GHz routers, which are now becoming more commonplace.
+And for those technically-minded people, the Move is fully compatible with 5 GHz routers, which are now becoming more common.

 In the tradition of using any Sonos speaker, control over WiFi is made in the usual fashion through the intuitive Sonos App for iOS and Android devices.